otammato/Python_API_CRUD_operations/README.md

 pip install Flask
 pip install Flask-CORS
 ```

-Remember that this is a basic example for educational purposes.
-In a real-world scenario, you might want to use a database to store and manage the products, implement proper error handling, and use authentication for secure access to the API endpoints.

 - Create API endpoints to perform Create, Retrieve, Update, and Delete operations on transient data with a Flask server.
 - Create REST API endpoints, and use POSTMAN to test your REST APIs.